 We're not being funny, righ', but Cardiff is a lush little city – amazing quality of life (best UK City in Europe, 2015), brilliant parks (most green space per head of population of any UK city), great events, and fab people.
 (It's also the UK's wettest, which inspired our bottled Cardiff Rain, and the UK's fastest growing major city.)

-I Loves The ‘Diff is all about celebrating this.
-We offer an exciting and wide range of products some of which are inspired by the Welsh capital while others tickle the great Welsh sense of humour.
+I Loves The ‘Diff is an award-wining cult brand that's all about celebrating Cardiff and Wales by way of an exciting range of products and social media awesomeness.
+Some of our products are inspired by the Welsh capital while others, like the Taffywood Cards and mugs, tickle the great Welsh sense of humour.
 We like to think of I Loves The 'Diff as inclusive – it's for everyone: if you get it, you're in the clwb.

 Above: We sponsor nearby Marlborough Primary School rugby team; Above right: Helena on the official merchandise stand for the Cardiff Half Marathon.
 We ran the event's official shop in both 2013 and 2014 – it was fun, but harder than running the half marathon!

 The best thing about running I Loves The ‘Diff is meeting good people, albeit many of these encounters are online.
 We receive messages from Welsh folk the world over – the Dai-aspora, if you like – who just want to let us know that they enjoy what we do, and for that I’m always very proud and grateful.
 You can see some customer feedback by here, actually.